 The Earth is a pretty awesome place to live.
 Earth’s average distance to the Sun is about 93 million miles, making it perfectly suited for hosting life.
 On our planet, we have a diverse biosphere with many types of living things.
 But what if something could have been even better?
-We are going to list down some awesome features a more habitable planet than earth, would have:
+We are going to list down some awesome features a more habitable planet than the earth, would have:

-Large temperature difference between day and night
+The large temperature difference between day and night

 As we already explained, this encourages the development of plants, which can be eaten by animals.
-Life would be even easier to survive in a planet with a large daytime temperature range.
+Life would be even easier to survive on a planet with a large daytime temperature range.
 This would also increase the biodiversity of life.